Long-Term Noise Characterization of Narrowband Power Line Communications: Correlation and Independence of the Noise Samples

 Figure~\ref{fig:stationarity} shows the results of our stationarity analysis considering the three locations.
-The fraction of chunks that are positive for the stationarity test decreases when the length of the chunk becomes larger, i.e., larger chunks are more likely to contain non-stationary sub-sequences.
-The two chunk extremes, i.e., 0.5 and 10 min, have similar values at location 2 and 3, while locations 1 is characterized by higher levels of stationarity for larger chunks.
-It is worth noting that the noise process presents a high level of stationarity for large period of time: chunks shorter than 2 min (120 samples) in Location 1 are stationary in the 90\% of the cases while, to have similar values in Location 2 and 3, chunks length should be reduced to approximately 30 seconds (30 samples).
-This result is quite significant because it implies that the noise process is stationary for large amount of time, i.e., between 30 s and 2 min depending on the considered location.
+The fraction of chunks that are positive for the stationarity test decreases when the chunk's length becomes larger, i.e., larger chunks are more likely to contain non-stationary sub-sequences.
+The two chunk extremes, i.e., 0.5 and 10 min, have similar values at locations 2 and 3, while location 1 is characterized by higher stationarity levels for larger chunks.
+It is worth noting that the noise process presents a high level of stationarity for long periods of time: chunks shorter than 2 min (120 samples) in Location 1 are stationary in the 90\% of the cases while, to have similar values in Location 2 and 3, chunks length should be reduced to approximately 30 seconds (30 samples).
+This result is quite significant because it implies that the noise process is stationary for long periods of time, i.e., between 30 s and 2 min depending on the considered location.

 Finally, we performed a similar analysis with the augmented Dickey-Fuller test and the Phillips-Perron test for one unit root, and we obtained similar results.